sandy261099/sandy261099/README.md

 Hello, I’m Sai Sandeep Nangineni.
-A final semester student at California State University East Bay.
+A final graduate semester student in Computer Science at California State University East Bay, USA.

+Completed my undergrad at Gokaraju Rangaraju Institute of Engineering and Technology in Computer Science, India.

 Am interested in problem solving and learning new stuff.